- March 6, 2025

 "He was the person that would tell me, every single year for almost 15 years, 'I'm not going to be a part of it,' but he would still do it," Carlyle said.

-Tearfully, she handed Dalecia Gooding the award plaque, saying the award celebrated his dedication, compassion and impact he made.
+Tearfully, she handed Dalecia Gooding the award plaque, saying the award celebrated his dedication, compassion and impact.

 City Commissioner Lori Tolland presented the MLK Committee with a proclamation at the event.
-At 10 years old in 1968, Tolland said, she was living a few miles away from Washington D.C., where riots ensued following King's assassination on April 4, 1968.
+At 10 years old in 1968, Tolland said, she was living a few miles away from Washington D.C., where riots broke out following King's assassination on April 4, 1968.

 "I remember the outrage and the pain upon Dr. King's assassination," Tolland said.
 "The fear of the unknown was scary.
 I also remember the slow healing and growth and love that Dr. King preached."